 Since the Nanoline contest started in 2009, the student participants, along with their parents, educators and siblings, have had the opportunity to get a close-up look at the exciting world of industrial automation.
 The world of mechatronics, robotics and automation is clean and exciting.
 It should not be confused with the dirty, dull and dangerous applications of the previous millennium.

 Phoenix Contact has a host of electrical and electronic products that could be used with your project.
 Let us know what you need and we will provide those parts too.
 More products can be seen our corporate website at www.phoenixcontact.com.

 Phoenix Contact is a leading developer of industrial electrical and electronic technology.
-Founded in 1923 in Germany, Phoenix Contact employs 11,000 people in 47 subsidiaries around the world.
+Founded in 1923 in Germany, Phoenix Contact employs 14,000 people in more than 50 subsidiaries around the world.

-Phoenix Contact USA, founded in 1981, now employs over 500 people in sales, marketing, engineering, manufacturing and other related activities.
+Phoenix Contact USA, founded in 1981, now employs more than 675 people in sales, marketing, engineering, manufacturing and other related activities.
 Both the Nanoline controller and the nanoNavigator software were developed in the U.S.A.

 Phoenix Contact’s success is built upon the innovative designs of our talented engineers.
 Our staff wants to share their love of science with young people.
 The Nanoline Contest is just one of our STEM (Science, Technology, Engineering and Mathematics) activities that we participate in.
 Through these programs, we hope that teenagers will see the enormous potential in technical and engineering careers.